EOSIO/welcome/docs/03_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 4. Press the deploy button.
 The deployment results are shown in the “Deployment Result” window.
 In the case below deployment failed due to lack of memory.
 Fix this in the Blockchain Accounts Request Resources section.

 ## Play The Game
 Now that the smart contract has been successfully deployed, push smart contract actions to the blockchain to play the game.
-Follow this link for a guide on [Pushing actions on the Testnet.](https://testnet.eos.io/faq)
+Follow this link for a guide on [pushing actions on the Testnet.](https://testnet.eos.io/faq)

 Go to the EOSIO Testnet [Push Action](https://testnet.eos.io/push-action "Testnet - push action") page:

 ![Testnet push action screen](./resources/tictactoe/testnet-pushaction.png "Testnet Title Panel - Push Action")